4oh4ed/accelerated-bootcamp-prep-week1-day-1-abcp/lecture.md

 ## Part I: Intro to Data Types

-Data types are pretty much what they sound like––different classifications of data in a programming language.
+reaData types are pretty much what they sound like––different classifications of data in a programming language.

 Data types in JS include: